 Chemical Peels for Acne Scars:

-Moderate and deep chemical peels improve the appearance of acne scars by using a chemical solution to remove the outer layer of old skin.
+Moderate and deep chemical peels improve acne scars' appearance using a chemical solution to remove the old skin's outer layer.
 The new skin that replaces it is usually smoother with improved, more even color and texture.

-- The results: Superficial peels with glycolic acid, lactic acid, or other alpha and beta hydroxy acids can improve skin texture and fade dark spots but will not provide significant effect on depressed acne scars.
+The results: Superficial peels with glycolic acid, lactic acid, or other alpha and beta hydroxy acids can improve skin texture and fade dark spots but will not significantly affect depressed acne scars.

-Additional risks: Temporary or permanent change in skin color is possible following a chemical peel. (particularly for people with darker skin tones) These treatments can also cause reactivation of cold sores and in rare cases, cause more scarring
+Additional risks: Temporary or permanent change in skin color is possible following a chemical peel. (particularly for people with darker skin tones) These treatments can also cause the reactivation of cold sores and, in rare cases, cause more scarring

 Dermal fillers for depressed acne scars

-- How it works: dermal fillers help reduce the appearance of depressed acne scars by inserting a needle underneath the scarred area and depositing the fluid of choice until the scar depression is filled.
-The amount of filler used will vary and depend on the number of scars being treated and the severity of the scars.
-The type of filler will depend on the recommendation by your provider.
+How it works: dermal fillers help reduce the appearance of depressed acne scars by inserting a needle underneath the scarred area and depositing the fluid of choice until the scar depression is filled.
+The amount of filler used will vary and depend on the number of scars being treated and the scars' severity.
+The type of filler will depend on the recommendation of your provider.

-- The results: The results of acne scars dermal filler treatment are temporary and typically last for 3-4 months.
+The results of acne scars dermal filler treatment are temporary and typically last 3-4 months.
 In addition to the immediate, short-term benefits in the appearance of acne scars, dermal fillers also have long-term benefits as they can help break up the scar tissue and stimulate collagen production, minimizing the appearance of scars long-term.

-- The side effects: Injection site swelling, redness, and bruising is possible but typically subsides.
+The side effects: Injection site swelling, redness, and bruising is possible but typically subside.
 While allergic reactions are rare with dermal fillers used today, they are possible.
-Another risk that is rare but possible, is include infection at the injection site
+Another rare but possible risk is included infection at the injection site.

 What is the best surgical treatment for acne scars?